LinkedInLearning/rust-code-challenges-3000666/README.md

-# Rust Code Challenges: Challenge 16
+# Rust Code Challenges: Challenge 17

-Given a list of distances between cities, e.g. A -> B 50, B -> C 10,
-calculate the shortest route between two points, e.g. A and C.
+We need to decrypt a secret message.
+The message has been encrypted using a Vigenère cipher.

 ## Testing your solution